haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

 If you care about a smoother upgrade path for Haskell users, we invite you to participate in the [Haskell Foundation Stability Working Group](https://blog.haskell.org/stability-working-group/).

-[^upstream]: Upstreaming is the process of sending a patch to the “maintainers” of an open-source project.
-The maintainers will then make the patch ‘official’ by merging it.
-In principle, the process is simple, but in practice, the burden of proof (especially for larger projects) is on the person who submitted the patch.
-They have to convince the maintainers that the patch is useful, which takes time in the form of communication

 Extending our initial [investigation](https://jappie.me/analyzing-haskell-stability.html), We're also interested in understanding *why* breakage occurs.